 As of December 31, 2005, 2006 and 2007, we had outstanding short-term borrowings of \$0.7 million, \$14.7 million and \$71.7 million, respectively.
 These short-term borrowings expire at various times throughout the year.
 Our short-term borrowings outstanding as of December 31, 2005, 2006 and 2007 were RMB-denominated and bore a weighted average interest rate of 7.3%, 6.0% and 6.0%, respectively.
 Some of our short-term borrowings are secured by our inventories, facilities and equipment.
 We have other short-term borrowings guaranteed by Mr. Li, our chief executive officer and director, and his wife.
 Furthermore, according to certain loan agreements, our operating subsidiary Zhejiang Yuhui is not permitted to pay dividends for any given year if it has no after-tax profit or any principal or interest due in that year has not been paid.
-See "Item 8.
-Financial Information-A. Consolidated Statements and Other Financial Information-Dividend Policy."
+See "Dividend Policy."

 As of December 31, 2007, we had outstanding long-term loans of \$17.8 million.
-We obtained two long-term loans in RMB equivalent of approximately \$2.6 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
+We obtained two long-term loans in RMB equivalent of approximately \$2.6 million and \$2.1 million in June 2007 and one long-term loan in RMB equivalent of approximately \$2.0 million in July 2007 from Industrial and Commercial Bank of China.
 The loans were used to finance the construction of our multicrystalline wafer facilities and purchase of equipment.
 All of our bank loans are unsecured and have variable interest rates tied to a percentage below the applicable benchmark interest rate set by the People's Bank of China.
-The loans in the amount of \$2.1 million, \$2.6 million and 2.0 million will be due for repayment upon maturity in 2009, 2010 and 2010, respectively.
+The loans in the amount of \$2.1 million, \$2.6 million and \$2.0 million will be due for repayment upon maturity in 2009, 2010 and 2010, respectively.
 The weighted average interest rate for such loans was approximately 6.6% in 2007.
-See "-F. Tabular Disclosure of Contractual Obligations" for details of long-term loans we entered into after December 31, 2007.
+See "-Contractual Commitments" for details of long-term loans we entered into after December 31, 2007.